 - An apartment building for another Apartment Building

 - Single-family home rental for multi-unit Apartment Building

 - Land exchange for Shopping Center

 Apartment buildings can be exchanges for single family rental unit, land, small commercial building or industrial property.
 Consult with tax expert when considering 1031 exchange verify “like-kind” replacement property.

 - 100% if sales proceeds must be reinvested and value of replacement property must be equal to or greater than relinquished property.

-- Qualified Intermediary becomes designated seller and holds all proceeds of the sale of relinquished property.
-Intermediary are common known as, accommodator or facilitator.
-Third party that helps facilitates the 1031 exchange.
+- Qualified Intermediary becomes a designated seller and holds all proceeds of the sale of the relinquished property.
+The intermediary is commonly known as, accommodator or facilitator.
+The third party that helps facilitates the 1031 exchange.
 The qualified intermediary charges a fee.

 - There is a 45 day identification period.
 At least three “like-kind” replacement properties must be identified in writing.
 There are no extensions on 45 day identification period.

-- 200% Percent Rule: Three properties can be identified provided their combined fair market value does not exceed 200% of value of relinquished property.
+- 200% Percent Rule: Three properties can be identified provided their combined fair market value does not exceed 200% of the value of the relinquished property.